PJMantoss/netflix-clone/README.md

 FIFTH STEP: I then connected the app to the cloud firestore

-SIXTH STEP: I then built the SIGNIN/SIGN UP Pages with validations.
+SIXTH STEP: I then built the SIGNIN/SIGN UP Pages with validations added Routes constant file.

 SEVENTH STEP: Then I built out the Browse page and container to hold the Profile component, Card, Search and Video Player.